2024 Annual Security Report | OCTC

 Twice a year we inform our students, faculty and staff about the Crime Log and College Safety and Security web site.
 Additionally, safety procedures are discussed at orientation for new students throughout the year.
 Personal safety and safety of possessions is stressed at orientation.
 Additionally, posters are placed throughout the three campuses with information about receiving text messages about significant safety, security, and operational events on campus.
 Students are automatically signed up for the SNAP Alert System when they enroll.

-• Students can update their contact information by logging on to the Student Self-Service Center.
+• Students can update their contact information by logging on to the Student Self-Service.

 • Faculty, staff, and interested individuals can sign up for the SNAP Alert System.
 KCTCS/OCTC employees can update your contact information in PeopleSoft.